Student Wellbeing

 Meet our Student Wellbeing Team

-Jean-Baptiste is a founding team member, having joined the team in 2015 as our Dean of Students.
-He holds the position of Acting Head of Pastoral Care and is responsible for leading a team who provide an outstanding level of care and safeguarding to each child in our school.
+Hannah Abrahams is Head of Wellbeing Services and is responsible for leading a team who provide an outstanding level of care and safeguarding to each child in our school.

 Valérie Lesage